Ziauddin Sardar: Working life

-After leaving London Weekend Television, Sardar wrote and presented a number of programmes for the BBC and Channel 4.
-He conceived and presented Encounters With Islam for the BBC in 1983, and two years later his 13-half-hour interview series Faces of Islam was broadcast on TV3 (Malaysia) and other channels in Asia.
-In 1990, he wrote and presented a programme on Islamic science for BBC's Antenna and his six-part Islamic Conversations was broadcast on Channel 4 early in 1995.
-He wrote and presented the highly acclaimed Battle for Islam, a 90-minute film for BBC2 in 2005.
-And followed that with Between the Mullahs and the Military, a 50-minute documentary on Pakistan for Channel 4's Dispatches series.
-Most recently he wrote the three-part one-hour documentary The Life of Muhammad for BBC2, broadcast in July 2011.
-He has appeared on numerous television programmes, including the Andrew Marr Show and Hard Talk, and was a regular member of the 'Friday Panel' on Sky News World News Tonight during 2006 and 2007.
-He appears in various filmed philosophical debates at the Institute of Art and Ideas.
+After leaving London Weekend Television, Sardar wrote and presented programmes for the BBC and Channel 4.
+He conceived and presented Encounters With Islam for the BBC in 1983, and two years later his interview series Faces of Islam was broadcast on TV3 (Malaysia) and other channels in Asia.
+In 1990, he wrote and presented a programme on Islamic science for BBC's Antenna; his Islamic Conversations was broadcast on Channel 4 in 1995.
+He wrote and presented Battle for Islam, a film for BBC2 in 2005.
+He wrote Between the Mullahs and the Military, a 50-minute documentary on Pakistan for Channel 4's Dispatches series.
+He made the documentary The Life of Muhammad for BBC2, broadcast in July 2011.
+He has appeared on television programmes including the Andrew Marr Show and Hard Talk, and was a member of the 'Friday Panel' on Sky News World News Tonight in 2006 and 2007.
+He has appeared in filmed philosophical debates at the Institute of Art and Ideas.

-Sardar was amongst the first Commissioners of the UK's Equality and Human Rights Commission (March 2005 – December 2009); and served as a Member of the Interim National Security Forum at the Cabinet Office, London, during 2009 and 2010.
+Sardar was a Commissioner of the UK's Equality and Human Rights Commission (March 2005 – December 2009); and served as a Member of the Interim National Security Forum at the Cabinet Office, London, in 2009 and 2010.
 His journalism and reviews have appeared in The Guardian, The Independent, The Times, the UK weekly magazine, New Statesman and the monthly magazine New Internationalist.
-Sardar's online work includes a year-long project for the Guardian, 'Blogging the Qur'an', published in 2008.
+Sardar's online work includes a year-long project for The Guardian, 'Blogging the Qur'an', published in 2008.

-In 2009, Sardar re-launched the defunct Muslim Institute as a learned society that supports and promotes the growth of thought, knowledge, research, creativity and open debate; and became the Chair of the reorganized Muslim Institute Trust.
-He conceived and launched, in 2011, the quarterly Critical Muslim, a ground-breaking journal of freethinking that seeks new readings of Islam and Muslim culture, jointly published by the Muslim Institute and Hurst & Co.
+In 2009, Sardar re-launched the Muslim Institute as a learned society, and became the Chair of the Muslim Institute Trust.
+He launched, in 2011, the quarterly Critical Muslim, jointly published by the Muslim Institute and Hurst & Co.
+In 2014, he established The Centre for Postnormal Policy and Futures Studies.

-In 2012, he launched the influential quarterly, Critical Muslim, which is published by Hurst Publishers and the Muslim Institute, as a paperback book.
-In 2014, Sardar established The Centre for Postnormal Policy and Futures Studies, which focuses more acutely on his recent work on Postnormal Times.

-National Life Stories conducted an oral history interview (C1672/32) with Ziauddin Sardar in 2016 for its Science and Religion collection held by the British Library.
+National Life Stories conducted an oral history interview (C1672/32) with Sardar in 2016 for its Science and Religion collection held by the British Library.
 In 2025, Sardar was appointed Director, International Institute of Futures Studies (IIFS), International Islamic University Malaysia (IIUM).